Murli0399/SpringBoot_Interview_Questions/Part-09.md

 ## What is the difference between CrudRepository and JpaRepository?
 </summary>

+CrudRepository and JpaRepository are both interfaces in the Spring Data JPA library.
+CrudRepository provides CRUD (Create, Read, Update, Delete) operations on a repository, while JpaRepository provides additional methods for working with JPA (Java Persistence API) persistence contexts.

+The main differences between CrudRepository and JpaRepository are:

+- JpaRepository extends CrudRepository.
+This means that any method that is available on CrudRepository is also available on JpaRepository.

+When should you use CrudRepository?

+You should use CrudRepository if you only need to perform basic CRUD operations on a repository.
+For example, you might use CrudRepository to save, retrieve, update, or delete JPA entities.

+When should you use JpaRepository?

+You should use JpaRepository if you need to perform more advanced operations on a repository, such as pagination, sorting, flushing the persistence context, or deleting records in a batch.
+For example, you might use JpaRepository to paginate the results of a query, flush the persistence context, or delete multiple JPA entities in a single operation.

+In general, you should use the most specific interface that meets your needs.
+If you only need to perform basic CRUD operations, use CrudRepository.
+If you need to perform more advanced operations, use JpaRepository.
 </details>
 <details><summary>

 ## Which No SQL databases does Spring support?
 </summary>

+Spring Data supports several NoSQL databases, including:

+MongoDB, Neo4j, Redis, Gemfire, Solr, Elasticsearch, Cassandra, Couchbase, LDAP.

+NoSQL databases are a classification of database systems that do not support the SQL standard.
+They can be document databases, key-value databases, wide-column stores, or graph databases.
+MongoDB is a popular document-based database that is designed to handle unstructured and semi-structured data.
 </details>
 <details><summary>

 ## Which ORMs are supported by Spring?
 </summary>

+Spring supports most popular Object Relational Mapping (ORM) frameworks, including:
+- Hibernate
+- JDO (Java Data Objects)
+- iBATIS
+- JPA (Java Persistence API)
+- Oracle Toplink
+- OJB

+Spring provides an API to easily integrate Spring with these frameworks.

+Using the Spring Framework to create ORM DAOs can make testing easier.
 </details>
 <details><summary>